hadetan/foodsport-dev/docs/admin-api-stories.md

 **Acceptance Criteria**:

 -   [x] User listing endpoint with filtering and pagination (returns all users, not single user by id)
--   [x] PATCH endpoint for user updates (status, role, reason)
+-   [x] PATCH endpoint for user updates (status, reason)
 -   [x] Proper validation of inputs
 -   [x] Error handling with meaningful messages
--   [x] Audit logging for status/role changes
+-   [x] Audit logging for status changes
 -   [x] Response caching where appropriate
--   [x] Security and permission checks (admin-only)
+-   [x] Security and permission checks (admin-only, checked via admin_user table)

 **Current Status**: Done
 **Notes**: User listing endpoint returns all users for admin.
 PATCH endpoint for user updates is implemented.
-Filtering, pagination, admin-only access, input validation, audit logging, and caching are all in place.
+Filtering, pagination, admin-only access (checked via admin_user table), input validation, audit logging, and caching are all in place.
 Stats fields and related data are included.

 ---